czue/pegasus-docs/experimental.md

 Known issues with the Tailwind build:

 - Mobile styles are not well supported
-- Several examples are not yet properly styled, including the landing page and pricing page
+- Several examples are not yet properly styled

 ## Using Tailwind